jackabox/old.jackwhiting.co.uk/about.md

 ---
 Hello, my name is Jack Whiting, a 25-year-old Web Designer & Developer.
 Currently based in Nottingham, United Kingdom.
 I am <a href="{{ site.url }}/contact" title="Contact Me for Work">available for freelance consultancy</a> on Websites & Web Applications.

 I take pride in building custom solutions which solve real world problems.
-The majority of my time is spent between agency work, freelancing and side projects.
-I build websites and applications which function, have great design, and provide simplicity and speed to the user.
-I use WordPress, Laravel and Shopify to provide the right solution for your project.
+I build websites and applications which have a beautiful design, provide simplicity to your user and are optimised for delivery and speed.
+With the use of WordPress, Laravel and Shopify, I can provide the right solution to fit your project.

+Outside of my work, you can find me playing Magic The Gathering, visiting the movies or going to Rock/Pop-Punk Gigs.